lukegniwecki/example-cryptocurrency-nexycoin/README.md

 - Announces the transaction onto the blockchain

 **Connect Node:** http://127.0.0.1:5001/connect_node
-- Decentralises the network by connnecting nodes with each other
+- Decentralises the blockchain by connnecting nodes with each other